 Best Canned Tuna To Use

 For this tuna quesadilla recipe, use a quality canned tuna packed in water, not oil.

-You can either opt for a ‘chunk’ tuna or ‘flake’.
-If you use a chunky version, just break up the tuna a bit when preparing your quesadilla filling.
+You can use either a chunk or flaked canned tuna.
+If you use a chunk tuna, just break up the tuna a bit when preparing your quesadilla filling.

-Speaking of potato chips, they are crispiest when the quesadillas are enjoyed as they are made.
+- The potato chips are crispiest when the quesadillas are enjoyed as they are made.